Case Study, Dec 2025

 CXOs / owners:

-• Understand downtime in terms of orders and revenue at risk
+• See downtime in terms of orders and money at risk

-• Understand downtime in terms of orders and revenue at risk
+• See downtime in terms of orders and money at risk

 • Reduce non-genuine downtime minutes per store